the-living/portrait-bot-mars/FIRMWARE/README.md

 # Portrait-bot Firmware

 The _Portrait-bot_ is driven by an Arduino UNO with a [CNC Shield](http://blog.protoneer.co.nz/arduino-cnc-shield/) running [grbl-servo](https://github.com/cprezzi/grbl-servo) firmware.
-It is a modified version of [GRBL v1.1](https://github.com/gnea/grbl/) that replaces the spindle functionality with controls for a servo motor.
+This firmware is a modified version of [GRBL v1.1](https://github.com/gnea/grbl/) that replaces spindle functionality with controls for a servo motor.
 Please refer to the [GRBL wiki](https://github.com/gnea/grbl/wiki) for more information on its capabilities and interfacing methods.

 Loading the Arduino with the correct firmware and settings should only need to be done once -- GRBL stores machine settings on its onboard EEPROM memory.